thexhr/jrnlc/README.md

 ## FAQ

 **There is already [jrnl](https://jrnl.sh), why should I use jrnlc?** I myself used jrnl for the last years and it's a great piece of software.
-I just grew tiered of fiddling around with Python and dependency upgrades over time, so I wrote jrnlc.
+I just grew tired of fiddling around with Python and dependency upgrades over time, so I wrote jrnlc.
 Further, jrnl has a lot of features I don't need.

 **OK, how can I switch from jrnl to jrnlc?** Just export your journal with `jrnl --format json` and copy it to the location of your `journal.json`. jrnlc will automatically import the file on the next start.